 Crafty Londoners to create sign for renamed rail line

-Public weaving sessions will be held to make a Weaver line roundel to be displayed at a station on the route for millions of passengers to see.
+A public weaving session will be held to make a Weaver line roundel to be displayed at a station on the route for millions of passengers to see.

 Support truly